Usborne Publishing, and Peter Usborne, its owner, have a strong interest in charity and finance a range of activities in this area.

 Usborne also supports staff who want to work with the reading charity Beanstalk, where adults listen to children reading out loud to them, particularly children with reading difficulties.
 Staff also fundraise for children’s charities of their choice, and the company matches their total.

 Peter Usborne and his two children, Nicola and Martin, run The Usborne Foundation, a charitable organisation focused mainly on supporting Early Literacy initiatives.
 As well as giving financial support to a number of other organisations doing important work in this field, The Usborne Foundation has developed a suite of BAFTA-nominated online reading games called Teach Your Monster to Read.
-The games, which are free to play on a computer, aim to make the process of learning to read fun and accessible and as of November 2018, the game has been played more than 70 million times around the world.
+The games, which are free to play on a computer, aim to make the process of learning to read fun and accessible.
+As of March 2019, the game has been played more than 80 million times around the world.

 The Foundation also donates to charities dealing with animal welfare and mental health.